Senior Research Scientist, NYU Wagner; Clinical Professor, Department of Population Health, NYU Langone

-Dr. James Knickman is the Derzon Clinical Professor at the NYU Robert F. Wagner Graduate School of Public Service.
-Dr. Knickman will serve as Director of the Health Evaluation and Analytics Lab (HEAL), a joint initiative of the Wagner Health Policy and Management Program and the NYU School of Medicine’s Department of Population Health.
-Jim will also have faculty appointment at the NYU School of Medicine.
+Dr. James Knickman is a Senior Research Scientist at the NYU Robert F. Wagner Graduate School of Public Service and a Clinical Professor in the Department of Population Health at NYU Langone.
+He currently serves as Director of the Health Evaluation and Analytics Lab (HEAL), a joint initiative of the Health Policy and Management Program at NYU Wagner and Department of Population Health at NYU Langone.

 Dr. Knickman was previously the president and CEO of the New York State Health Foundation, a position he held since May 2006.
 The Foundation focuses on high impact interventions to bring about measurable improvements in New York’s health system.
 Prior to that appointment, Dr. Knickman was Vice President for Research and Evaluation at the Robert Wood Johnson Foundation (RWJF).
 At RWJF, Dr. Knickman served on the executive group that set strategy and made decisions related to a $400 million annual grant-making agenda, with specific duties focused on management of grant-making in the research and evaluation areas comprising approximately 25% of the foundation’s activities.
 Prior to RWJF, Jim was Professor of Health Policy and Health Administration at NYU Wagner.

 Dr. Knickman serves as a board member of the National Council on Aging in Washington, D.C., and of Philanthropy New York.
 He is a member of Fordham College’s Board of Visitors, the national advisory committee of the National Resource Center for Participant-Directed Services, and the external advisory committee of the Rutgers Center for State Health Policy.
 He has published extensive research on issues related to the financing of health care and long-term care and improving services for frail elders, homeless families, and individuals with HIV.
 Dr. Knickman is the co-author of a widely used textbook on health policy and management.